 - Where will you live?

 Estate Planning.
 This refers to steps individuals or couples take to direct what will happen to their money and other assets after death.
 One aspect of future planning, this process is helpful for people in all types of financial situations.
 Most people want to direct how their money or assets will be distributed, minimize taxes as well as choose who will care for their minor children.
-Parents may name people who will provide support for an adult family member with a disability who needs assistance.
+Your parents may name people who will provide support for you.
 They may accomplish this by setting up a plan that includes a will, letter of intent, special needs trust and/or other pertinent documents.

-Note: Families should seek an attorney who understands not only estate planning issues but who also is knowledgeable about government benefits and understands the needs of people with disabilities.
+Note: Your family should seek an attorney who understands not only estate planning issues but who also is knowledgeable about government benefits and understands the needs of people with disabilities.